coverclock/com-diag-hazer/README.md

 * survey - configures and runs a UBX-ZED-F9P as a base in survey mode.
 * rtktool - serves as Tumbleweed's point-to-multipoint datagram router.
 * ubxval - converts a number into a UBX-usable form.
+* vehicle - configures and runs a UBX-NEO-M8U with peruse and hups.

 # Functional Tests